-Edward W. McCready Memorial Hospital Community Benefits Narrative Fiscal Year 2009
+The McCready Foundation Edward W. McCready Memorial Hospital

+Community Benefits Narrative

+Fiscal Year 2010

-Edward W. McCready Memorial Hospital is located in Crisfield, Maryland in Somerset County.
-During fiscal year 2009, the facility was licensed for 8 medical/surgical acute beds and had 668 inpatient admissions.
-The majority of the patients seen at McCready live in Somerset County, but we also serve Worcester and Wicomico counties in Maryland and the Eastern Shore of Virginia.
+The McCready Foundation is located in Crisfield, Maryland in Somerset County.
+During fiscal year 2010, the facility was licensed for eight medical/surgical acute beds and had 616 inpatient admissions.
+The majority of the patients seen at McCready live in Somerset County, but the hospital also serves Worcester and Wicomico counties in Maryland and the Eastern Shore of Virginia.
 Due to the low number of medical services available in the area, Somerset County is designated by the U.S. Department of Health and Human Services, Health Resources and Services Administration, as a medically underserved area.
-We are the closest and most convenient medical facility available to those living in the remote crabbing/fishing communities of Smith and Tangier Islands in the Chesapeake Bay and we are the only facility having boat access for these residents.
-Economically, Somerset County is a very depressed county.
-In 2004, the U.S. Census Bureau indicated that 19.7% of Somerset County's population fell below poverty level; higher than any other county in the state of Maryland and higher than the state average of 9.2%.
-According to the Maryland Department of Business and Economic Development, the median Somerset County income in 2007 was \$33,700 with the per capita income in 2006 equaling \$22,656.
-The unemployment rate in Somerset County was 5.4% in 2007, much higher than the statewide rate of 3.6%, according to the Maryland Department of Labor, Licensing and Regulation.
+We are the closest and most convenient hospital available to those living in the remote crabbing/fishing communities of Smith and Tangier Islands in the Chesapeake Bay and we are the only facility able to provide access via boat.

+According to recent statistics, Somerset is an economically depressed county.
+According to 2008 U.S. Census Bureau data, 23.1% of Somerset County's population fell below the poverty threshold (\$20,050 for a family of four), higher than any other county in the state of Maryland and nearly three times the state average of 8.2%.
+According to the Maryland Department of Business and Economic Development, median Somerset County income in 2008 was \$39,426 with a per capita income in 2006 of \$22,656.
+In November of 2009 the unemployment rate in Somerset County was 9.4%, a quarter higher than the statewide rate of 7.1%, according to the Maryland Department of Labor, Licensing and Regulation.

-Community needs are assessed in a variety of ways.
-Hospital staff meets with local schools and health departments regularly to discuss health care needs in the local community.
-In 2005, McCready was involved with a consortium of health care providers in the area which included all three hospitals, all local health departments, as well as area schools and other agencies.
+Our community needs are assessed in a variety of ways.
+McCready's hospital staff members meet with local schools and health departments regularly to discuss health care needs in the local community.
+In 2005, the McCready Foundation was involved with a consortium of area health care providers which included all three area hospitals (McCready Foundation, Peninsula Regional Medical Center and Atlantic General Hospital), local health departments, as well as area schools and other agencies.
 The team developed a tri-county survey that was sent to Lower Shore residents.
-The results of this survey were used to identify health care needs in the tri-county area (Wicomico, Worcester and Somerset Counties) and programs were developed in response to that survey.
-Major health care needs in the area identified the following medical conditions to be the most prevalent in the community: diabetes, heart disease, lung disease, cancer, obesity and metabolic syndrome.
-Currently, a new survey process is underway with the same stakeholders participating to address any potentially new areas for concern in the community.
+The results of this survey were used to identify health care needs in the tricounty area (Wicomico, Worcester and Somerset) and programs were developed in response to that survey.
+The study identified the following medical conditions to be the most prevalent in the community: diabetes, heart and lung disease, cancer, obesity and metabolic syndrome.
+A 2009 survey was conducted by the same stakeholders participating in the 2005 study to address any potentially new areas of concern in the community.
+As the new findings developed, McCready's medical and nursing staffs worked with the foundation's leadership to determine which community needs McCready could help address.